Carisbrooke Castle

 Carisbrooke Castle gate 1904

-Carisbooke Castle gate with resting man
+Carisbooke Castle gate 1909

 The bridge and gateway 1903.
 I understand the man

-at the gate was a rival postcard seller!
+at the gate was a rival postcard seller.
 (JWS)

 Carisbrooke Castle gate, 1912